Petrus Norbertus van Reysschoot: Work

-His main work, which made him especially known, is the series of eleven grisailles which decorate the choir of Saint Bavo's Cathedral in Ghent, above the stalls of the choir.
-Five of these panels represent scenes from the Old Testament, the other six, episodes borrowed from the gospel.
+The principal work that contributed to his reputation is the series of 11 grisailles which decorate the choir of Saint Bavo's Cathedral in Ghent, above the stalls of the choir.
+Five of these panels represent scenes from the Old Testament, the other six, episodes borrowed from the Gospels.
 These paintings were placed in the church from 1789 to 1791.
+The panels joined the panels, Jesus and the Samaritan woman at the well and Noli me tangere, which he had already created for the cathedral in 1774.

 Van Reysschoot did not limit himself to monochrome painting alone as he was also a good colorist.
 He sometimes worked in both genres simultaneously.
-This is obvious in the decoration of the residence of the Counts of Hane-Steenhuyse, where he created works in grisaille along colored walls and ceilings.
+This is obvious in the decoration of the Hotel d'Hane-Steenhuyse, the residence of the Counts of Hane-Steenhuyse, where he created works in grisaille along colored walls and ceilings.
+In the ballroom of Hotel d'Hane-Steenhuyse he painted a ceiling fresco representing Mount Olympus supported by the four continents.
+In the dining room he painted large panels depicting the four seasons, with contemporary members of the Ghent nobility acting as staffage.